dimini171/sigma/README.md

 ```bash
 curl -sSL https://raw.githubusercontent.com/dimini171/sigma/v2/install.sh | bash && sigma
 ```
+input your password when prompted to.
+example sigma scripts can be found under the latest release

-NOTE: python is not required.
+NOTE: python is not required to be installed.

 **tested hardware**:
 - M series (arm64) macbooks